mxcl/xcodebuild/README.md

 This action will continue to work forever, no more CI breakage because Xcode is updated.

+The action will build both Xcode projects and Swift packages.

 ## [Sponsor @mxcl](https://github.com/sponsors/mxcl)

 I can only afford to maintain projects I need or that are sponsored.
 Thanks.